We offer a number of group work programmes, completely free of charge.

 We run online and in person groups for this programme.

 Who Can Attend

 We run separate groups for women and men who are survivors of abuse.
-Referrals will only be considered for those no longer in an abusive relationship.
+Referrals for the online programme will only be considered for those no longer in an abusive relationship.

-The course is run online, so access to a good internet connection is needed.
+When attending the course online, please ensure you have access to a good internet connection.
 It is also essential that no other adults and children are present in the home at the time of the group.

 The programme provides an understanding of domestic abuse and helps women and men to develop their abilities and increase their confidence and self-awareness after leaving an abusive relationship.

 - What is domestic abuse – the dynamics, power and control

 - The cycle of abuse, why it is hard to leave and who is responsible

 - Impact of domestic abuse on children, supporting them to recover